googleapis/sdk-platform-java/DEVELOPMENT.md

 # Development Workflow

-This is a temporal workflow that will evolve with codebase.
-The steps described below are temporary and better ones will be coming.

 ## Set Up

 1. Clone this repo.

 2. Copy the Git pre-commit hooks.
 This will automatically check the build, run tests, and perform linting before each commit.
 (Symlinks don't seem to work, but if you find a way, please add it here!)